Mugen-Houyou/faas-web-ui-1/README.md

 [한국어 README](README.ko.md)

-An interface that allows you to execute code via a simple `/execute` API.
+- An interface that allows you to execute code via several HTTP endpoints.

 - Executes Python, Java, C, and C++ code
 - Returns **501 Not Implemented** for unsupported languages
-- The backend (in the `online_judge_backend` folder) provides the `/execute` API using FastAPI and delivers jobs to workers via RabbitMQ.
+- The backend (in the `online_judge_backend` folder) exposes `/execute` for synchronous runs and `/execute_v2`/`/execute_v3` for asynchronous processing.
+Jobs are delivered to workers via RabbitMQ.
 - Workers can be started with the command `python -m online_judge_backend.app.worker`.
 - The frontend (in the `frontend` folder) is a demo web UI that utilizes the backend.